way-cooler/way-cooler/README.md

 - `Alt+shift+<number-key>` Moves the focused container to another workspace

 # Contributors
-These fine people have helped us make Way Cooler:
+Way Cooler was started by @Timidger and @SnirkImmington, but these fine people have helped us:

 - @vinisniper created (and maintains) AUR packages
 - @paulmenzel fixed a typo